bhuebner3/bhuebner3/README.md

 ### Programming Languages
 - **Python**: Advanced proficiency in Python, leveraging libraries like Pandas, NumPy, and scikit-learn for efficient data analysis and machine learning workflows.
-- **R**: Competent in using R for statistical analysis and data visualization, employing packages like dplyr and ggplot2.
+- **R**: Competent in using R for statistical analysis and data visualization, utilizing packages like dplyr and ggplot2.
 - **SQL**: Comfortable with SQL for querying and manipulating databases to support data analysis tasks.
 - **SAS**: Knowledgeable in SAS for data manipulation, statistical modeling, and analysis.
 - **Tools**: Jupyter Notebook, Tableau, Git, VS Code, R Studio